Chemical Storage Compatibility Guidelines

 - Does the chemical require any special handling procedures?

 If cabinets are used to segregate chemicals, consider the compatibility of the chemicals with the cabinet.
 For example, corrosives, like strong acids and caustics, will corrode most metal cabinets.
 Non-metallic or epoxy-painted cabinets are available and will provide a better service life with these types of chemicals.
-However, it is recommended that hydrochloric acid not be stored in any metal cabinet.
-Some other acids and bases may damage the painted surfaces of a cabinet if a spill occurs.
+Some acids and bases may damage the epoxy-painted surfaces of a cabinet if a spill occurs.
 Also, perchloric acid should not be stored in a wooden cabinet.

-There are cabinets available specifically for flammable materials.
-It is important to be aware of maximum allowable container size and maximum quantities for storage in cabinets based on the category of the flammable.
-The class of a flammable is determined by its flash point and boiling point.
+There are cabinets designed specifically to store flammable liquids.
+It is important to be aware of the maximum allowable container size and maximum quantities for storage in cabinets based on the category of the flammable.
+The category of a flammable is determined by its flash point and boiling point.
+The Occupational Safety and Health Administration (OSHA) has defined a flammable liquid as any liquid having a flash point of not more than 93° C or 199.4° F (29CFR 1910.106(a)(19)).
+OSHA further classifies flammables into four categories.
+29 CFR 1910.106(a)(19)(i-v) and Table B.6.1 of 29 CFR 1910.1200 Appendix B provides the criteria for the four flammable liquid categories:

 |Category 1||Category 2||Category 3||Category 4|